Ioannis Kapodistrias: Greece

 Kapodistrias is greatly honoured in Greece today.
 In 1944 Nikos Kazantzakis wrote the play "Capodistria" in his honour.
 It is a tragedy in three acts and was performed at the Greek National Theatre in 1946 to celebrate the anniversary of 25 March.
-The University of Athens is named "Kapodistrian" in his honour; the Greek euro coin of 20 cent bears his face and name, as did the obverse of the 500 drachmas banknote of 1983–2001, before the introduction of the euro, and a major administrative reform that reduced the number of municipalities in the late 1990s, named the Kapodistrias reform, also carries his name.
-The fears that Britain, France and Russia had of any liberal and Republican movement at the time, because of the Reign of Terror in the French Revolution, led them to insist on Greece becoming a monarchy after Kapodistrias's death.
-His summer home in Koukouritsa, Corfu has been converted to a museum commemorating his life and accomplishments and has been named Kapodistrias Museum in his honour.
-It was donated by his late grand niece Maria Desylla-Kapodistria, to three cultural societies in Corfu specifically for the aforementioned purposes.
-Society – Political Party of the Successors of Kapodistrias is a present-day political party in Greece.
+The University of Athens is named "Kapodistrian" in his honour; the Greek euro coin of 20 cent bears his face and name, as did the obverse of the 500 drachmas banknote of 1983–2001, before the introduction of the euro.
+A major administrative reform of the late 1990s, which reduced the number of municipalities, is named the Kapodistrias reform.
+The fears that Britain, France, and Russia had of any liberal and Republican movement at the time, because of the Reign of Terror in the French Revolution, led them to insist on Greece becoming a monarchy after Kapodistrias's death.
+His summer home in Koukouritsa, Corfu, was converted to a museum that commemorates his life and accomplishments.
+It was donated by his late grand niece Maria Desylla-Kapodistria, to three cultural societies in Corfu specifically for the aforementioned purpose.
+Society – Political Party of the Successors of Kapodistrias was a political party in Greece from 2008 to 2020.

 Slovenia

 On 8 December 2001 in the city Capodistria (Koper) of Slovenia a lifesize statue of Ioannis Kapodistrias was unveiled in the central square of the municipality.
 The square was renamed after Kapodistrias, since Koper was the place of Kapodistrias's ancestors before they moved to Corfu in the 14th century.
-The statue was created by Greek sculptor K. Palaiologos and was transported to Koper by a Greek Naval vessel.
-The ceremony was attended by the Greek ambassador and Eleni Koukou, a Kapodistrias scholar and professor at the National and Kapodistrian University of Athens.
+The statue was created by Greek sculptor K. Palaiologos and was transported to Koper by a Greek naval vessel.
+The ceremony was attended by the Greek ambassador and by Eleni Koukou, a scholar on Kapodistrias, and professor at the National and Kapodistrian University of Athens.

-In the area of bilateral relations between Greece and Slovenia the Greek minister for Development Dimitris Sioufas met on 24 April 2007 with his counterpart Andrej Vizjak, Economy minister of Slovenia, and among other things he mentioned: "Greece has a special sentimental reason for these relations with Slovenia, because the family of Ioannis Kapodistrias, the first Governor of Greece, hails from Koper of Slovenia.
+While meeting the Economy minister of Slovenia, Andrej Vizjak, on 24 April 2007, the Greek minister for Development, Dimitris Sioufas, mentioned: "Greece has a special sentimental reason for these relations with Slovenia, because the family of Ioannis Kapodistrias, the first Governor of Greece, hails from Koper of Slovenia.
 And this is especially important for us."